 What would you be planting on your own raised planter stand?

 If you have other ideas on how this can be improved, let us know in the comments section.

 Click on any image to start lightbox display.
 Use your Esc key to close the lightbox.

 How to Make Your Own Raised Planter Stand

 Embark on an incredible journey into the world of gardening and unlock the secrets to creating your own raised garden planter.
 This comprehensive guide will empower you to cultivate a magnificent garden that exudes elegance and requires minimal effort.

 Gather the essential materials and tools to start making your own raised garden planter.

 - Power Drill/Driver

-The legs are made from 4×6 pressure treated (PT) lumber, with the height of 26-1/4″.
+The legs are made from 4×6 pressure-treated (PT) lumber, with a height of 26-1/4″.
 The cross members connecting each leg are made from 2×4 PT and are joined together using dadoes cut.